Gabriela Basařová: Career

 Her publishing activities include 538 items, most of which were published in foreign journals in Germany, Japan, Bulgaria, Poland, United States, England, Serbia and other countries.
 She lectured at domestic and foreign symposia.
 In addition to professional books, scientific articles, lectures, posters, research and expert reports, patents, script, her writing included works related to the history of Czech brewing intended for the general public and promotion of Czech beer abroad.

-Basarova died in Prague, 18 October 2019.
+Basařová died in Prague, 18 October 2019.